markcheret/footnotes/readme.txt

 = 1.1.1 =
 - Feature: Short code to not display the 'love me' slug on specific pages ( short code = [[no footnotes: love]] )
 - Update: Setting where the reference container appears on public pages can also be set to the widget area
-- Add: Link to the wordpress.org support page in the plugin main page
+- Adding: Link to the wordpress.org support page in the plugin main page
 - Update: Changed plugin URL from GitHub to WordPress
 - Bugfix: Uninstall function to really remove all settings done in the settings page
 - Bugfix: Load default settings after plugin is installed
 - Update: Translation for support link and new setting option
-- Add: Label to display the user the short code to not display the 'love me' slug
+- Adding: Label to display the user the short code to not display the 'love me' slug

 = 1.1.0 =
 - Update: Global styling for the public plugin name
 - Update: Easier usage of the public plugin name in translations
 - Update: New Layout for the settings page to group similar settings to get a better overview
 - Update: Display settings submit button only if there is at least 1 editable setting in the current tab
-- Add: Setting where the reference container appears on public pages (needs some corrections!)
+- Adding: Setting where the reference container appears on public pages (needs some corrections!)
 - Bugfix: Displays only one reference container in front of the footer on category pages

 = 1.0.6 =